 The Department of Health Care Access and Information (HCAI) is required to establish the Health Care Payments Data Program (HPD) by California Health and Safety Code (HSC) sections 127671 to 127674.1.
 The HPD is to collect health care data from health care plans, health insurers, government agencies, and others and to use this data to provide greater transparency regarding health care costs, utilization, quality, and equity and to improve health care in California.

-As required by statute, HCAI already promulgated emergency regulations for the collection of HPD data on December 20, 2021.
+As required by statute, HCAI already promulgated emergency regulations for the collection of HPD data on December 20, 2021, with final data collection regulations being promulgated on November 17, 2023.
 HCAI started collecting routine HPD data in November 2022.